Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Introduction

-On the one hand, the limitation primarily stems from the LVLMs' weak understanding of multiple objects.
-As depicted in \cref{fig:Compare}, current popular LVLMs like Shikra\cite{chen2023shikra}, Qwen-VL\cite{Qwen-VL}, and KOSMOS-2\cite{kosmos-2}, equipped with basic object perception capabilities, are constrained to localizing a single, pre-existing object and struggle in more complex scenarios.
-Despite the integration of millions of data from the Referring Expression Comprehension (REC) task\cite{kosmos-2, Qwen-VL} or data reformatted to fit the REC format\cite{xuan2023pink, you2023ferret}, they only consists of single referring scenario.
-In essence, the crux is not the quantity of data but the lack of comprehensive and well-arranged training benchmark.
-On the other hand, several studies attempt either to invoke offline visual expert models\cite{liang2023taskmatrix, shen2023hugginggpt, zhao2023bubogpt} through large language models or to integrate specific visual detection heads\cite{zhang2023gpt4roi,lai2023lisa, wang2023visionllm} to achieve the localization of various fine-grained objects.
+On the other hand, several studies attempt either to invoke offline visual expert models\cite{liang2023taskmatrix, shen2023hugginggpt, zhao2023bubogpt} through LLMs or to integrate specific visual detection heads\cite{zhang2023gpt4roi,lai2023lisa, wang2023visionllm} to achieve fine-grained localization.
 The former is a scheduler-like approach, managing each visual expert model\cite{liu2023grounding, kirillov2023segment} through a specific Application Programming Interface (API).
-However, it falls short in fully leveraging the comprehensive analytical capabilities of LLM\cite{touvron2023llama,zheng2023judging} and visual expert models themselves are subject to insufficient generalization.
-The latter generates specific task outputs through specialized head structures such as detection head and segmentation head.
-It allows for more tailored responses but results in a significant rise of parameters with the increase of tasks.
-The increase of both APIs and heads will burden the LLM and cannot enjoy a unified structure with LVLMs.
-Moreover, both of them underutilize the extensive knowledge of LLM from large-scale pre-training.
+The latter generates specific task outputs through specialized head structures such as the detection head and segmentation head.
+While these models allow for nuanced predictions, they cannot enjoy a unified structure with LVLMs, increase the parameters exponentially, and fall short in utilizing the knowledge learned by LLMs to generalize to unseen objects.
 Therefore, the optimal solution lies in enhancing LVLMs with fine-grained perception and localization capabilities intrinsically, without relying on external aids.